A31 Ringwood road widening

 - Widening the footway on the north side of ‘The Stony Bridge’

 The work in West Street should be finished by end of July 2021.

 Before we start work on the A31, we need to move some existing utilities.

 As we will be rebuilding and widening both road bridges on the westbound carriageway, work to move the electricity cable that runs through the existing bridges started on 31 March 2021.
 The cable will be diverted to run along West Street, through a section of Market Place and connect into the network in the car park of St Peter and St Paul’s church.
 To minimise disruption, this work has been timed to be completed at the same time as Hampshire County Council’s work in West Street.

-South West Water will start work to divert a water main away from the A31 in May 2021.
+Bournemouth Water will start work to divert a water main away from the A31 in June 2021.
 The new pipe will run through Ringwood town centre, the field near Verwood and under the River Avon and Bickerley Millstream.
 Although there hasn’t been any issues with this section of pipe historically the new pipe will make the network more resilient.
-This work is due to finish in late autumn 2021.

 Our final utility diversion is a BT cable that is within the road bridges.
 The current proposal is that a temporary cable will be put under the A31 eastbound carriageway while we rebuild the bridges.
 To enable us to lay the temporary cable safely, we’ll need to temporarily close the A31 westbound.
 This will be done overnight to minimise impact on traffic.
 We’ll give you as much notice as possible of the closure to allow you to plan ahead.
 The permanent new cable will be installed once the new bridges are in place.